-Patient will present with → a 43-year-old man comes to the emergency department because of a 3-week history of episodic cutaneous flushing, diarrhea, and wheezing.
+Patient will present with → a 43-year-old man who comes to the emergency department because of a 3-week history of episodic cutaneous flushing, diarrhea, and wheezing.
 He has a past medical history of hypertension and type 2 diabetes mellitus.
 His temperature is 36.6°C (97.9°F), pulse is 125/min, respirations are 30/min, and blood pressure is 90/60 mm Hg.
 Pulmonary examination shows diffuse wheezes in both lung fields.
 Cardiac examination shows a prominent "v" wave of the jugular vein and a 1/6 holosystolic murmur best heard on the left lower sternal border.
 Abdominal examination shows hyperactive bowel sounds.

 A tumor arising from neuroendocrine cells → leading to excess secretion of serotonin, histamine, and bradykinin

 - Common primary sites include GI (small and large intestines, stomach, pancreas, liver), lungs, ovaries, and thymus

 - The most common site of a neuroendocrine (carcinoid) tumor to metastasize to is the liver

 - Carcinoid tumor of the appendix is the most common cause.
 The appendiceal cancer travels from the appendix then to the liver where it metastasizes to the lungs

 - Usually asymptomatic until liver metastasis; symptoms develop occasionally